remillet/Tools/devops/helpers/README-Add-Authorities.md

 # this config file tells the uploader which CSpace server to upload to.
 #
 # only institution is used in the [info] block at the moment.
-# however, the other values are being retained in case they are needed later
+# however, the other values (e.g. 'updatetype', connect parameters are being retained in case they are needed later
 #
 [info]
 institution       = ucjeps